 Late in February, EES devotes an afternoon and evening to a research colloquium designed, organized, and presented by EES graduate students.
 The colloquium is modeled after a typical professional-meeting session, involving both posters and oral presentations.
 An abstract volume is prepared in advance and published.
+Students are expected to attend the symposium, except in extenuating circumstances.
+Those who are presenting posters are expected to stand by their poster and present them during the poster session.
 All students must submit an abstract and make a presentation, attend the event, and confirm their attendance in their annual report.
 The symposium serves several purposes.
-It permits graduate students an opportunity to develop and experiment with communication skills in a supportive environment.
+It permits graduate students an opportunity to develop communication skills in a supportive environment.
 The symposium also fosters mutual understanding of research work within the department and possible opportunities for collaboration.
-Finally the symposium serves to showcase graduate-student research to visitors such as alumni and prospective students.
+Finally, the symposium serves to showcase graduate-student research to visitors such as alumni and prospective students.